 To qualify for financial aid and scholarships, students MUST complete a Free Application for Federal Student Aid (FAFSA) form and be admitted to Purdue.
-Aid is based on part-time (6 credit hours), three-quarter time (9 - 11 credit hours), and full-time (12 credit hours or more) status.
-Each course is typically 3 credit hours.
+Aid is based on part-time (6 credit

 Priority filing deadline for Purdue University is March 1.
-Meeting the priority deadline places students in a possible pool of "free money" (money that does not have to be paid back). \Note: Do not use any website or service that requires a fee to process your FAFSA.
+Meeting the priority deadline places students in a possible pool of "free money" (money that does not have to be paid back).
+Note: Do not use any website or service that requires a fee to process your FAFSA.
 Filling out the FAFSA is FREE.

-Website: www.fafsa.ed.gov

-Purdue school code: 001825
+Website: www.fafsa.ed.gov Purdue school code: 001825